Skip to content

 3. Position the front strap over the top of your toe box and cinch down.

-4. Flip the shoe over to make any necessary adjustment to the center strap.
+4. Flip the shoe over to make any necessary adjustments to the center strap.
 For the cleats to be properly fitted you want to look for the following:

 5. If the one-time adjustment is needed on the center strap, undo the front strap and push and pull the center strap to adjust to the desired length.